twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-17-deeds-that-are-blameless%zh.rst

 The commentary described blameless deeds as good conducts which related to body, speech and mind.
 It gave some examples as; undertaking the eight precepts, service to others, setting up parks, building bridges and could include many social services.
 Good conduct is caraṇa.
 So, it includes sīla and merits, all the wholesomeness.

-In the Ovāda-pāṭimokkha (fundamental instructions to monks; it can also count the lay people in) the first group if Dhamma is not to do evil, to cultivate merit and to purify one’s mind (Dhammapada verse 183).
-This is the Teaching of the Buddhas (all Buddhas).
+In the Ovāda-pāṭimokkha (fundamental instructions to monks; it can also count the lay people in), the first group of Dhamma is: “Not to do evil, to cultivate merit and to purify one’s mind (Dhammapada verse 183).
+This is the Teaching of the Buddhas (all Buddhas)”.
 Here not to do evil and cultivate merit are blameless deeds.
 These are the foundations for highest mind.

 There are quite a lot of blameless deeds, from smaller one to a great one.
 Therefore, it is a very wide subject to talk about.
 In general, any wholesome deed for the benefit and welfare of others can be counted here.
 Everyone can do it.
 It has to be started from the family life and then spreading to societies, country, and international levels respectively.